 The app displays a screen prompting me for the Lutron Cloud account credentials I created when getting started for the first time on my own iPhone.
 Entering those credentials is done here.
 There is no functionality to create separate user accounts with the Lutron residential system.

 Step 4 - Caseta App Connecting to Your Lutron System

-My wife's app screen then displayed a message that it was connecting to our current home system, which I had already configured using my own iPhone.
+My wife's app screen then displayed a message connecting to our current home system, which I had already configured using my own iPhone.

 Step 5 - Caseta App Home Data Permissions Prompt

 Once the app connected and retrieved our home system data, it prompted permission to access and sync the local home data.